Grandma Lucy’s Valor Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the quinoa, flaxseed and lentils , this looks like the profile of a dry product containing a notable amount of meat.

-Grandma Lucy’s Valor is a plant-based dry dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 4.5 stars.
+Grandma Lucy’s Valor is a grain-free dry dog food that utilizes a notable amount of named meats as its dominant source of animal protein, thus earning the brand 4.5 stars.